itsc3155/homework-5-bdd-cucumber-eogachi/README.md

 Rails Intro assignment against which to write your scenarios, and the necessary scaffolding for the first couple of scenarios.

-You can use the github classroom link in edx to create your repo for this assignment.
+You can use the github classroom link in Canvas to create your repo for this assignment.
 Then you can clone it into Cloud 9 like below.

 ```sh